MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 Ideally there'd be some way of replicating C++ or Zig's exception bubbling, so that I wouldn't have to paste `if (error_happened) return;` anywhere.

-Maybe the `get_token()` function from the previous code blocks could use `goto` to jump to jump all the way back up to an error handling routine?
+Maybe the `get_token()` function from the previous code blocks could use `goto` to jump all the way back up to an error handling routine?

 ![image](https://github.com/MyNameIsTrez/MyNameIsTrez.github.io/assets/32989873/c7b2ca54-2135-48b1-b294-b35cb59fc097)